Egress Gateway Best Practices

 kubectl rollout restart deploy cilium-operator -n kube-system

-ipMasqAgent.config.nonMasqueradeCIDRs must cover every VPC CIDR (main + all secondary CIDRs, including both node subnets and VPC-CNI Pod subnets).
-The example above just uses the RFC 1918 three ranges as a catch-all — works for any valid Tencent Cloud VPC config and is the lowest-effort option.
+ipMasqAgent.config.nonMasqueradeCIDRs must cover all VPC CIDR blocks (primary + all Assistant CIDRs, including node subnets and VPC-CNI Pod subnets).
+The example above uses all three RFC 1918 CIDRs as a catch-all, which covers any valid Tencent Cloud VPC configuration — the simplest approach.

 kubectl -n kube-system get cm ip-masq-agent-config -o jsonpath='{.data.config}'

-If you already installed cilium using the Install cilium using helm provided in Installing Cilium, the command to enable Egress Gateway can be simplified to:
+If you have already installed cilium using the method in Installing Cilium (Using Helm to Install Cilium), the command for enabling Egress Gateway can be simplified:

 --namespace kube-system \